-1.2 Duration of the Programme (Minimum - 3 Years, Maximum - 6 Years)
+Duration of the Programme (Minimum - 3 Years, Maximum - 6 Years)

 To fulfil the requirements for acquiring the MCA, a student may clear all the courses in a minimum of three years and a maximum of 6 years.
-In case the student is unable to pass all the courses of the MCA programme in 6 years, s/he can continue for another two years by seeking Re-admission to the courses which s/he is unable to successfully complete.
-For the re-admission rules and paying the requisite fee, you may contact the Regional Centre for further information.
+In case the student is unable to pass all the courses of the MCA programme in 6 years.
 But, you are advised to pass all the courses successfully in 3 years.